Josh Kaufman (musician)

-Josh Kaufman (born May 26, 1978) is a multi-instrumentalist, songwriter, producer, composer, arranger and engineer based in Brooklyn, New York.
+Josh Kaufman (born May 26, 1978) is an American multi-instrumentalist, songwriter, producer, composer, arranger and engineer based in Kingston, New York.
 He is a member of the collaborative ensembles Muzz and Bonny Light Horseman.
 He was previously a member of the band Down Home Souls.

 New York

 Kaufman began playing in high school garage bands in New York.
 Largely self-taught, he decided to take music theory lessons in his senior year at high school in preparation for studying music at Third Level.
 After graduating, Kaufman enrolled in the State University of New York (SUNY) in New Paltz, NY.
 There, he worked at The Main Street Bistro as well as Jack's Rhythms record store, and frequently made visits down to New York City.
 During this time, Kaufman was playing in bands such as Pooja and Follow The Lieder, as well as making recordings with long-time partner (and now wife) Annie Nero.

 Kaufman moved to Brooklyn after university and worked as barista while playing in various musical projects performing originals and covers.
 He reunited with Paul Banks for an acoustic duo just as Interpol were gaining popularity and the garage rock revival was emerging.
 Meanwhile, Kaufman's friendship with the songwriter Benji Cossa resulted in a stint working at a SoHo printing press.
 This brought him a steady income while allowing flexibility for the growing amount of touring, production and arranging work that he was doing for artists such as Dawn Landes, Josh Ritter and The National.